benichou/methode_de_prevision_60638/README.md

 Meteorological data from the National Centers for Environmental Information is used and merged with the Ercot data.

+Texas mesonet data that include relative humidity is also used

 The output is a dataframe called data

 # Running Instructions